 Therefore, Tables Two-Four are not farfetched, but plausible; there may have been a Levirate marriage because people died young back then–even a partner in married couples.
 Or perhaps Jacob and Heli were half-brothers or brothers, and Jacob inherited the legacy after Heli died, or Heli inherited the legacy after Jacob died.
 Then the surviving brother passed it on to Joseph.
 Given the close agrarian families in villages and towns, it would be surprising if those ancestors were not related or knew each other intimately.
 The rudimentary genealogical table of the Roosevelts, below, confirms this, even in a modern society.

-However, if all of these solutions seem artificial to the skeptical reader, as if they are protecting the hypothesis (harmonization) at all costs, then the next section provides even more plausibility.
+However, if all of these solutions seem artificial to the skeptical reader, as if the proponents of these solutions are protecting the hypothesis (harmonization) at all costs, then the next section provides even more plausibility.
 The Jacob-Heli-Joseph and Matthan-Matthat (etc.) complications have biblical precedence.
 Parallels exist in the Old Testament.

 Please see this four-minute video for an explanation of Joseph’s and Mary’s immediate ancestors (not by me, but by Michael Jones):